 MyCognition is available to download via the iOS app store and Google Play.

-For more information about non-motor Parkinson’s disease symptoms, please visit the EPDA website.
+For more information about non-motor Parkinson’s disease symptoms, please visit Parkinson’s Europe website.

 Share this story